-Erin Clarie’s ability to communicate openly and authentically is apart of her Human Design, a system that combines ancient systems like the I Ching, astrology and Kabbalah to help you understand who you are and how you should best show up in the world.
-In the past two years, she’s built a consultancy around the system, helping people interpret their unique birth chart to optimize their lives through the lens of Human Design.
-This includes everything from learning how to thrive in the workplace, approach challenging situations, or create healthy sleeping patterns.
-For a Projector like Jones—one of the systems 5 “types”—it’s important that she takes space to rest and sleep by oneself to step into her full potential.
+For those new to Human Design, it’s a system that combines ancient systems like the I Ching, astrology and Kabbalah to help you understand who you are and how you should best show up in the world.
+It is also known to be a tool for understanding our emotional, psychological and energetic makeup.
+And as a Human Design Guide, Erin Claire helps people interpret their unique birth chart to optimize their lives, including how to thrive in the workplace, approach challenging situations, or create healthy sleeping patterns.
+She helps people discover new ways to make decisions both personally and professionally.

 I sat down with Erin Claire to learn more about what we can gain through human design, how to find balance as a thriving small business owner in New York City, living her purpose and helping others doing the same.